e3tools/participatory-tool-docs/docs/README.rst

 Frontend
 --------

-- This is the tool that end users interact with for data capture for the engagement processes
-- The frontend is fully reliant on the backend for optimal operation
+This is the tool that end users interact with for data capture for the engagement processes.
+The frontend is fully reliant on the backend for optimal operation.
+The frontend is able to operate in offline mode meaning data can be collected in situations of poor or no network connectivity.